NilPointer-Software/bdfd-wiki/src/guides/buttons.md

 ```
 > This function supports [select-menu](../guides/selectmenu.md) and [button](../guides/buttons.md).
 ## Parameters
-- `interaction ID`: The button interaction ID to remove from the message.
+- `interaction ID`: The interaction ID of the button, to remove from the message.
-- `message ID`: Removes the button from the provided message ID.
+- `message ID`: Removes the button from the message with the provided ID.
 It's important to note that provided message ID author **has to** be the bot. _(Optional)_
 ## Example
 ```
 $nomention